 Dual Enrollment Admissions Requirements

-- If you have previously participated in Dual Enrollment at Fitchburg State, you must reapply to be considered for the next semester.
+- If you have previously participated in Dual Enrollment at Fitchburg State, you must reapply to be considered for the next academic school year.

 - Students must have a 3.0 GPA or higher in order to be accepted into the program.